danielsaidi/Sheeeeeeeeet/README.md

 sheet.present(in: self, from: barButtonItem, completion: ...)
 ```

-The `from` view is optional and is only used if the action sheet it presented in
+The `from` view is optional and only used if the sheet it presented in a popover.
-a popover.

 ## <a name="advanced-example"></a>Advanced example